 8. Drone Shots

 These camera shots attach to a drone to fly over or alongside your subject.
 They're often used for aerial shots or when shooting an exciting car chase.
-Drones are way cheaper than helicopters and can operate in spaces helicopters can’t.
+Drones are cheaper than helicopters and can operate in spaces helicopters can’t.
+With the rise of drone technology, anyone can now get a "helicopter shot" without the helicopter.

 Drone Shot Example in Skyfall